 Rodgers and Hart's early shows were lighthearted romps, but some of their songs had surprising, bittersweet undertones.
 No lyricist ever eclipsed Larry Hart's gift for capturing the heartbreak of hopeless love.
 Since romantic frustration plagued his private life, this was not altogether surprising.

 As the stock market crash of 1929 led to tough times on Broadway, Rodgers and Hart suffered a series of frustrating near hits and outright flops.
 When Paramount Pictures offered them a generous contract to create screen musicals, they took their talents out West.
-They would return to Broadway in the mid-1930s to create a string of outstanding musical comedies.
+They would return to Broadway in the mid-1930s to create a string of outstanding musical comedy hits.
 (Their story continues in an upcoming chapter.)

-Lady Be Good (1924 - 330) brought Broadway stardom to Fred Astaire and his sister Adele as a pair of impoverished dancing siblings who try to masquerade their way into a fortune.
+Lady Be Good (1924 - 330 performances) brought Broadway stardom to Fred Astaire and his sister Adele as a pair of impoverished dancing siblings who try to masquerade their way into a fortune.
 The title tune and "Fascinating Rhythm" became major hits.
 The show and the Astaires triumphed again in London, where a 326 performance 1926 run ended only because the theatre was slated for demolition.

-Composer Arthur Schwartz began writing specialty numbers for Broadway shows in the mid 1920s, but he got his first taste of top rank success when he collaborated with lyricist (and longtime MGM publicity director) Howard Dietz on the score for The Little Show (1929 - 321).
+Composer Arthur Schwartz began writing specialty numbers for Broadway shows in the mid 1920s, but he got his first taste of top rank success when he collaborated with lyricist (and longtime MGM publicity director) Howard Dietz on the score for The Little Show (1929 - 321 performances).
 After beginning as a series of semi-improvised concerts, this was the first Broadway revue series to give wit precedence over spectacle.
 Comedian Fred Allen won acclaim with his sardonic banter, torch singer Libby Hollman smoldered in "Moanin' Low," and future movie star Clifton Webb introduced "I Guess I'll Have to Change My Plan."
 Schwartz and Dietz would cement their reputations with several more intimate revues in the 1930s.
 There is more on this team in the pages ahead.

 In 1921, Irving Berlin partnered with producer Sam Harris to build the handsome and relatively intimate Music Box Theater (originally 859 seats, it now holds 1,010).
 Berlin and Harris then enjoyed extraordinary success presenting four Music Box Revues (1921-1924) which featured scores by Berlin, sophisticated comedy, and lavish production values.
 The popular series introduced such hit songs as "Say It With Music," "Pack Up Your Sins and Go to the Devil" and "All Alone."
 Featured performers included Grace Moore, Charlotte Greenwood, Fanny Brice and the Brox Sisters..